 \subsection{Dark matter halos and phase-space analysis}

-Using the methods described in \cref{sec:darkmatter}, we estimate the dark matter halo mass of the six subgroups, with the best halo mass estimates presented in \cref{tab:halos}.
-Alternatively, we measure the velocity dispersion of spec-z members in the core halo, and derive its halo mass using Eq.
+Using the methods described in Sect. \ref{sec:darkmatter}, we estimated the dark matter halo mass of the six subgroups, with the best halo mass estimates presented in \cref{tab:halos}.
+As an alternative approach, we also measured the velocity dispersion of spec-z members in the core halo and derived its halo mass using Eq.
 (1) of \citet{Wang_T2016cluster}.
-We find (1): $\sigma_v=432\pm174\,{\rm km/s}$ and (2): $\sigma_v=427\pm184$, corresponding to halo masses of $\log(M_h/{\rm M_\odot})=13.3\pm0.5$ and $\log(M_h/{\rm M_\odot})=13.3\pm0.6$.
+We obtained (1): $\sigma_v=432\pm174\,{\rm km/s}$ and (2): $\sigma_v=427\pm184$, corresponding to halo masses of $\log(M_{\rm h}/{\rm M_\odot})=13.3\pm0.5$ and $\log(M_{\rm h}/{\rm M_\odot})=13.3\pm0.6$.
 This halo mass is in agreement with the average of the four other methods (\cref{tab:halos}).
 The large uncertainty on the velocity dispersion, and thereby halo mass, arises from the low statistic of spec-z confirmed galaxies in the core.

 The large number of spec-z confirmed members across the entire structure allow us to create a phase-space diagram and assess whether the members and subgroups are gravitationally bound.
-To construct the phase-space diagram, we firstly measure the projected radii from the centre of the most massive core to the spec-z confirmed galaxies in physical kpc.
-Then we measure the velocity difference between to the redshift of central galaxies (\cref{tab:halos}), and the galaxies with $\Delta v_i=c(z_i-z_{\rm halo})/(1+z_{\rm halo})$.
+To construct the phase-space diagram, we first measured the projected radii from the centre of the most massive core to the spec-z confirmed galaxies in physical kpc.
+Then we measured the velocity difference between to the redshift of central galaxies (\cref{tab:halos}), and the galaxies with $\Delta v_i=c(z_i-z_{\rm halo})/(1+z_{\rm halo})$.
 The velocity differences are multiplied by $\sqrt{3}$ to correct the measured projected velocities to 3D velocities \citep{Rhee2017} assuming velocity isotropy.
 Finally, we calculate the escape velocity as a function of distance from the central halo, using a Navarro-Frenk-White \citep*{Navarro1996} density profile as described in \citet{Rhee2017}, shown in \cref{eq:nfw_profile}, where $c_{\rm halo}$ is the concentration parameter of the dark matter halo.
-We estimate the $c_{\rm halo}$ using the relation from \citet{Ludlow2016}.
+We estimated the $c_{\rm halo}$ using the relation from \citet{Ludlow2016}, expressed as